3.5 EcoBoost vs 5.0 Coyote

 There wasn’t a huge power difference between these two engines when their respective first-generation engines came out, but over the decade, these engines have been refined and upgraded to produce more power and be more efficient on the road.
 The 3.5-liter EcoBoost (second-generation High Output variant) is capable of producing more power and torque than the 5.0 V8.

-The 3.5 is only available in two variants of the F150, which produce about 450 horses and 510 LB/FT of torque.
+The 3.5 is available in multiple variants of the F150, which produce about 450 horsepower and 510 LB/FT of torque.
 On the other hand, the 5.0 produces 395 horses and 400 LB/FT of torque.
 In fact, the twin-turbocharged V6 EcoBoost has a higher towing capacity than the naturally aspirated V8; around 14,000lbs compared to 13,000lbs.
 If you need to tow, get the 3.5 EcoBoost.

 Despite producing more power, the 3.5-liter EcoBoost V6 also gives amazing gas mileage.
 The 3.5 EcoBoost gives a gas mileage of 18 MPG in the city and 23 MPG on the highway.
 On the other hand, the 5.0-liter V8 Coyote gives a gas mileage of 17 MPG in the city and 22 MPG on the highway.
 Not a huge variation, but enough to make a difference.

-On top of that, the 3.5 EcoBoost V6 engine does have some extra features like Flex-Fuel capability, giving the 3.5 EcoBoost an edge over the 5.0 Coyote.
+On top of that, the 3.5 EcoBoost V6 engine does have some interesting fuel-saving tech, giving the 3.5 EcoBoost an edge over the 5.0 Coyote.
 This is mostly thanks to the 3.5 EcoBoost’s clever engineering and design, as Ford relies on its turbocharging system to crank out more power, but remain hugely fuel efficient.
-You could even get a hybrid with the F-150 now, too.
+You could even get a hybrid with the F-150, but in PowerBoost form.

 This alone makes it more likely to have a bad part and might cause problems.
 The most common issues with the 3.5 EcoBoost V6 on the F-150 are the carbon build-up on the intake valves, as well as timing chain failures.
 However, recent updates that were made to the later 3.5 EcoBoost V6 engines have mostly mitigated and solved these two problems for most people.